USAJOBS/help-center/faq/application/documents/index.md

 ### SF-50

-The [SF-50](https://www.opm.gov/forms/standard-forms/){:target="_blank"} is a notification of a Personnel Action.
-It contains your series, grade, and other information useful to you or required if applying for reinstatement.
-Used by current and former federal employees.
+The [SF-50](https://www.opm.gov/forms/standard-forms/){:target="_blank"} is a permanent record in your Official Personnel Folder that documents and reports all personnell actions (except mass transfer and mass change actions).
+It’s the required form of notification for accessions, conversions, and separations, and for corrections and cancellations of those actions.
+It also details your series, grade, and proves that you worked where you said you worked, as well as when and how much you were paid.
+All current and former federal employees have an SF-50.
 [Learn how to obtain a copy of your SF-50](http://www.archives.gov/st-louis/civilian-personnel/index.html){:target="_blank"}.

 ## Veterans